aksharp/grpc-poc/README.md

 ## ScalaPB feature request: Server/Client/Mock/Impl gRPC Generators

-In addition to generating Scala code for gRPC as it is currently done in ScalaPB, it would be great to help reduce writing boilerplate code and standardize on code by adding code generation for:
+In addition to generating Scala code for gRPC as it is currently done in ScalaPB, it would be great to help reduce writing boilerplate main and test code by adding code generation for:

 Following would be generated based on https://github.com/aksharp/grpc-poc/blob/master/src/main/protobuf/hello.proto